thomasmatlock/Electron-Udemy-Master-Electron/push to library when done/shortcuts.md

 https://www.howtogeek.com/114518/47-keyboard-shortcuts-that-work-in-all-web-browsers/

-use Object.getOwnPropertyNames()  to display all properties of an object

 DUPLICATE CHROME TAB
 Just use the Alt+D shortcut key to put the focus into the address bar, and then use Alt+Enter to open that URL in a new tab.
 The trick is that you don't have to move your thumb off the Alt key—just push down Alt, then hit D and Enter in quick succession to duplicate the current tab in a new tab.